libnyanpasu/libnyanpasu.github.io/others/faq.md

 In case you cannot access the tray and cannot get to the main program interface, we can open it by entering the path directly.

-Since v1.6.0, Clash Nyanpasu split the installation directory into configuration and data directories, the log directory was moved to the data directory, and Windows users can choose to migrate the configuration directory.
+Starting with v1.6.0, Clash Nyanpasu split the installation directory into configuration and data directories, the log directory was moved to the data directory, and Windows users can choose to migrate the configuration directory.

 - For Windows, the default configuration directory is located at `%APPDATA%/Clash Nyanpasu/config` and the data directory is located at `%LOCALAPPDATA%/Clash Nyanpasu/data`.